 Noto's Small-Hotel Scene and Where Dimora Santagatha Fits

 The Michelin hotel selection differs from its restaurant star system: it does not rank by hierarchy but identifies properties meeting a threshold of quality, comfort, and character.
 In Noto, that threshold matters because the town's accommodation offer is uneven.
 A Michelin Selected flag is a meaningful filter in a market where new openings regularly outpace consistent delivery.
-Dimora Santagatha shares that distinction with a peer set that includes Seven Rooms Villadorata and Country House Villadorata, two of the town's more established names, as well as Dimora delle Balze, which occupies a similar boutique tier.
+Dimora Santagatha shares that distinction with a comparable set that includes Seven Rooms Villadorata and Country House Villadorata, two of the town's more established names, as well as Dimora delle Balze, which occupies a similar boutique tier.

 The Baroque Town as Context for the Stay